When you mention a potential hack attack to your new client, in most cases you get the same answer(s), I call them the “unholy trinity”:

 a) You or your hosting provider don’t have a website backup?
 Attacker can back up your website, deface (visually destroy) the live version and ask you for money in order to provide you with the working version of your website – yes, that is a ransom.
 Never thought of that, did you?
 Well, some of the hackers did.

-f) User data such as login usernames, e-mails and passwords which are compromised can be sold on black market.
-Great example of this is Linkedin breach where 117 million user accounts were compromised and data sold on the black market.
+f) Compromised user data such as usernames, real names, e-mails and passwords can be sold on a black market.
+Great example of this is Linkedin breach, where 117 million user accounts were compromised and data sold on the black market.

 Specific user data can even be used for various identity theft schemes.